daniel-mansson/LetsRuinMusicServer/README.md

 There are at least two ways of starting the server:

-1. Run start.bat or use the equivalent unix command.
+1. Run start.bat/start.sh
 2. Run the Deploy class from Eclipse.
+(More suitable for debugging)